 Prescribed Learning Outcomes Suggested Achievement Indicators It is expected that students will: The following suggested indicators may be used to assess student achievement for each corresponding Prescribed Learning Outcome.
 For further information, see the BC Performance Standards for Writing.
-By the end of Grade 10, students who have fully met the Prescribed Learning Outcome are able to: C8 write and represent to explain and support personal responses to texts, by - making comparisons to other ideas and concepts - relating reactions and emotions to understanding of the text - developing opinions using reasons and evidence - suggesting contextual influences draw comparisons between own ideas, beliefs, experiences, feelings, and those in texts (e.g., Student writes, "There are several similarities between my beliefs and those of the artist, for example") express feelings or thoughts with increasing subtlety and specificity about an experience or text express opinions regarding a text supported by reasons, explanations, and evidence (e.g., Student writes, "I was surprised by the bias expressed by other members of my literature circle.
-They did not seem to") explain the influence of context on text (e.g., the impact of culture and religion on a character's behaviour) respond in various forms (e.g., written, visual, kinesthetic, electronic) use vocabulary that expresses a depth and range of response
+By the end of Grade 11, students who have fully met the Prescribed Learning Outcome are able to: C8 write and represent to explain and support personal responses to texts, by making comparisons to other ideas and concepts relating reactions and emotions to understanding of the text developing opinions using reasons and evidence suggesting contextual influences and relationships draw comparisons between own ideas, beliefs, experiences, feelings, and those in texts (e.g., Student writes, "When I compare the problems experienced by, I notice that") express feelings or thoughts with increasing subtlety and specificity about an experience or text express opinions regarding a text supported by reasons, explanations, and evidence (e.g., Student writes, "I found the film version smoothed over the tension between") explain the influence of context on text (e.g., political influences on the author's message) respond in various forms (e.g., written, visual, kinesthetic, electronic) use vocabulary that expresses a depth and range of response